WebAssembly/exception-handling/proposals/Level-1.md

 end
 ```

-The `if_except` instruction queries the exception on top of the stack, and then
-pops the exception.
-If the exception has the same exception tag as defined by
+In the first form, the instructions between the `if_except` and 'end' define the
+`then block`.
+In the second form, the instructions between the `if_except` and
-the `if_except` instruction, the `then` block is entered.
-Otherwise the `else`
+`else` define the `then block`, while the instructions between the `else` and
-block is entered.
-If the if_except block doesn't have an else block, control
-passes to the instruction following that block.
+the `end define the `else block`.

-The conditional query of an exception succeeds when the exception on the top of
+The conditional query of an exception checks the exception tag of exception on
-the stack has the corresponding exception tag (defined by `except_index`).
+top of the stack.
+It succeeds only if the exception index of the instruction
+matches the corresponding exception tag.
+Once the query completes, the exception
+is poppod off the stack.

-If the query succeeds, the values (associated with the exception value) are
+If the query succeeds the values (associated with the popped exception) are
 extracted and pushed onto the stack, and control transfers to the instructions
 in the then block.

-If the query fails, it either enters the else block, or transfer control to the
-end of the if_except block if there is no else block.

 If the query fails, it either enters the else block, or transfer control to the
 end of the if_except block if there is no else block.